 Business casual dress codes may encourage employees to dress up for business meetings, trade shows, and when customers or partners visit the company premises.
 In high-tech, casual companies, business casual is already the step up.

-At various sources online, a smart casual business attire dress code is used interchangeably with business casual business attire.
-Smart casual dressing is a step up from business casual.
-Commonly, executives or senior leaders in a workplace with a business casual dress code dress smart casual to kick their clothing up a notch.
+At various sources online, a smart casual business attire dress code is used interchangeably with business casual work attire.
+Smart casual dressing is a step up from business casual, however.
+Commonly, executives or senior leaders in a workplace with a business casual dress code dress smart casual to kick their clothing up a notch from that of the individual contributors.

-Smart casual includes pants or skirts that are a step up from khakis, and are often worn with a jacket or sweater jacket.
+Smart casual business attire includes pants or skirts that are a step up from khakis, and are often worn with a jacket or sweater jacket.
 It also includes outfit-enhancing jewelry, dress shirts, tailored sweaters, vests, ties, matching leather accessories, and leather pull on shoes and boots.

 Traditional work environments required business formal attire.
 This attire is still the norm in industries such as professional services, banking, law, accounting, consulting, and in locations such as corporate headquarters.

 Business formal attire requires suits or jackets with dress shirts, dresses, ties, formal leather-like shoes, and, in many companies, hose or socks.
 Business formal attire is the least flexible dress code.
-In some organizations, employees may be able to dress in high-end smart casual business attire, but others still require the navy, gray, or black dress suits.
+In some organizations, employees may be able to dress in high-end smart casual business attire, but others still require navy, gray, or black dress suits.

 Business attire for trade shows depends on your industry and the norms that have been established at traditional trade shows.
-In technology trade shows, for example, business casual attire is the norm.
-Shirts with the company or product logos are also the norm.
+In technology trade shows, for example, business casual or casual attire is the norm.
+Shirts with the company or product logos are also the norm for employees who work at these shows.
 In the professional services industries, business formal attire is the standard business attire at trade shows.

 The best advice for business attire at trade shows is to dress as comfortably as possible in standard industry apparel.
 Here is a guide for business attire at trade shows and business meetings.